 Let’s get acquainted

 I’ve written for publication since I was a teenager—teen mags first, then health food store and vegetarian publications, and spiritual journals.
 I’ve written 13 books about well-being, spirituality, and Vegan living.
-My proposed 14th, Age Like a Yogi, is in the beginning stages (prayers ongoing for the perfect publisher).
+My 14th, book, Age Like a Yogi, will be published in late 2024.
 VegNews magazine listed me among the Top 10 Living Vegetarian Authors, and I was on Oprah twice which, at that time, was like being initiated as a genuine writer.

 What else can you say about your professional self:

 I’ve been a professional speaker since the mid-1990s.
 I love the spoken word as much as the written one, and I’m never happier than when presenting for a group or giving a workshop.
 After the publication of Main Street Vegan in 2012, I founded Main Street Vegan Academy, training and certifying Vegan Lifestyle Coaches and Educators.
 I’m certified as a life coach and a holistic health coach myself, and I’m an RYT-200 registered yoga teacher, and I do.
 These interests give me the ingredients to assemble workshops and retreats on living well and aging well, ayurveda, spirituality, and thriving as a Vegan.
 I host the Main Street Vegan Podcast, available on all podcast platforms, and the Main Street Vegan Talk Show, streaming on Unchained TV.